The Haçienda

 The Haçienda was a nightclub and music venue in Manchester, England, which became famous during the Madchester years of the 1980s and early 1990s.
 It was run by the record label Factory Records.

 The club opened in 1982, eventually fostering the Manchester acid house and rave scene in the late 1980s.
 The early success of Factory band New Order, particularly with their 1983 dance hit "Blue Monday", helped to subsidise the club even as it lost considerable amounts of money (in part due to clubbers' embrace of the street drug ecstasy, which drove down traditional alcohol sales).

 The club's subculture was noted by the Chief Constables of Merseyside and Greater Manchester as reducing football hooliganism.
 Crime and financial troubles plagued its later years, and it finally closed in 1997.
-It was subsequently demolished and replaced by apartments.
+It was demolished and replaced by apartments.

 Creation

 The former warehouse occupied by the club was at 11–13 Whitworth Street West on the south side of the Rochdale Canal: the frontage was curved and built of red Accrington brick.
-Before it was turned into a club, The Haçienda was a yacht builder's shop and warehouse.
+Before it was turned into a club, the Haçienda was a yacht builder's shop and warehouse.

-Originally conceived by Rob Gretton, it was largely financed by the record label Factory Records and the band New Order along with label boss Tony Wilson.
+It was conceived by Rob Gretton, and largely financed by the record label Factory Records, the band New Order, and label boss Tony Wilson.
 It was on the corner of Whitworth Street West and Albion Street, close to Castlefield, on the edge of the city centre.
 FAC 51 was its official designation in the Factory catalogue.
 New Order, Tony Wilson and Howard (Ginger) Jones were directors of the club.

 Designed by Ben Kelly, upon recommendation by Factory graphic designer Peter Saville, upstairs consisted of a stage, dance area, bar, cloakroom, cafeteria area and balcony with a DJ booth.
 Downstairs was a cocktail bar called The Gay Traitor, which referred to Anthony Blunt, a British art historian who spied for the Soviet Union.
 The two other bars, The Kim Philby and Hicks, were named after Blunt's fellow spies.
 From 1995 onwards, the lower cellar areas of the venue were converted to create the 5th Man, a smaller music venue.
-Classics nights and private parties were held in the 5th man and local DJ Roy Baxter from Eccles was a resident warm up DJ handing over to the likes of Nipper and Jon Da Silva.
+Classics nights and private parties were held in the 5th man and local DJ Roy Baxter from Eccles was a resident warm up DJ handing over to the likes of Nipper and Jon Dasilva.

 The sound and lighting design and installation for the Haçienda was done by Martin Disney Associates and later by Eddie Akka from Akwil Ltd.